RedPointGlobal/redpoint-mdm/README.md

 4. Have an Ingress Controller solution deployed in your Kubernetes cluster (https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
 5. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
 This can also be a managed solution like mongo Atlas.
 (As of this writing, MDM has been tested on MongoDB version 4.4)
 6. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
-7. Provide Redpoint Support with your docker hub ID so they can grant you permissions to pull the MDM container images
+7. If you dont have a docker ID, create one at https://hub.docker.com/ and provide Redpoint Support with your account ID so they can grant you permissions to pull the MDM container images
 8. Have a license key to activate a Trial for Production License.
 Contact Redpoint support for an activation key

 ### Install Procedure